rwatts3/console/README.md

 ## Changelog

 ### [Milestone M3](https://github.com/graphcool/dashboard/milestone/3)
-* Our designer were hard at work to bring you the new and awesome Action UI🎊!
-* There was a day when a huge list of permissions would break the UI in the structure view but that day is not today. 🔮
+* Working with Actions just got a whole lot easier through the power of some fancy new UI. 🎊
-* *Fixed*: During onboarding you would get stuck at "Add a Todo model".
+* *Fixed*: You will no longer get stuck during onboarding when you've been asked to "Add a Todo model".
-* *Fixed*: If you create a new model, it'll redirect you automatically to the model.
+* *Fixed*: If you create a new model, you will be automatically redirected.

 See **[here](CHANGELOG.md)** for a full list of all changes (features/bug fixes).